-“I have always wanted to be part of a something great a movement of some kind.
+“I have always wanted to be part of a something great, a movement of some kind.
 I want to belong, to be accepted into a group, to fit in.

 I knew that in order to fit in, I needed to lose my virginity.
 The thought of disappointing my parents haunted me, but the pressure from my friends was mounting.
 I needed to lose this virginity and be cool.

 The next day at school a young lady walked into our class.
 She introduced herself as the DREAMS facilitator at a nearby library, and she said something the struck me: ‘A DREAMS girl is unique.
-There is none like her.
+There is no one like her.
 She is cut from a different cloth.
 She doesn’t need to fit in.
 She is whole and was meant to stand out.’

-After school, I immediately went to the Ngwerere Lubuto Library and signed up for the DREAMS mentoring program.
+After school, I immediately went to the Lubuto Library and signed up for the DREAMS mentoring program.
 During one of the mentoring sessions, we learnt about the importance of delaying sexual debut.
 After that session, I knew it was time to choose new friends.